 You may think your smile’s appearance is irreparably damaged when you lose a tooth or multiple teeth.
 The good news is that this could not be further from reality.
 When you visit your local dentist in Knoxville, Tennessee, you can ask about tooth replacement options.
-Dr. Gloria Serrano and the team at South Knox Dental will be happy to tell you about these options.
-Dentures are a popular choice Dr. Serrano’s patients choose for tooth replacement.
+The team at South Knox Dental will be happy to tell you about these options.
+Dentures are a popular choice our patients choose for tooth replacement.

 There are several different types you can choose from when it comes to dentures, but you may not know which choice is right for you.
-This is where Dr. Serrano can step in to assist.
-At South Knox Dental, our team offers three types of dentures: complete, partial, and implant-supported.
+This is where our dental professionals can step in to assist.
+At South Knox Dental, our team offers three types of dentures: complete, partial, and implant supported.

 Each denture type has benefits and will be better fitted for specific situations over others.
 Let us look at each type of denture, what situation they would be best for, and their benefits.